dj-pearson/Roblox-Tycoon/UI_Module_Design.md

    * ✅ Added animation and transition effects
    * ✅ Implemented connections to RebirthSystem backend

+5. **Minigames Menu UI**:
+   * ✅ Created minigame selection interface with list and details panels
+   * ✅ Implemented minigame card display with images, difficulty levels, and rewards
+   * ✅ Added detailed minigame information display
+   * ✅ Integrated with MiniGameSystem backend (with fallback for development)
+   * ✅ Built responsive UI with animations and transitions
+   * ✅ Added loading states and error handling

 ### In Progress

 1. **Main Menu UI**: